Jackson Munro Public Service Fellowship

 1. Tell us about prior work in and with communities.
 What have you learned about public service and civic leadership through this involvement?

 2. What ideas or goals do you have related to a career in public service?
-How will participating in an internship at a non-profit or with a local, statewide, or federal government organization through the NextGen Public Service Fellowship connect with or advance those goals?
+How will an intensive summer internship with a nonprofit or government organization and learning with the other students in the Jackson Munro Public Service Fellowship advance those goals?

-3. How do you hope to benefit from participating in the NextGen Public Service Fellowship program?
-How can we support your personal and professional goals?
+3. How do you hope to benefit from participating in the fellowship program?
+How can our team support your civic leadership development and professional goals?

-In addition to active engagement in their project during summer 2024, Fellows must contribute to the overall learning of the cohort through these (in person or virtual) engagements:
+In addition to active engagement in their project during summer 2024, Fellows must contribute to the overall learning of the cohort in these ways:

 • Attend monthly cohort gatherings.
 Dates and meeting modality will be determined by cohort availablity.